abeagomez/AR-Demo-with-Unity-and-depth_net/README.md

 # depth_net Unity 3D demo

-A Unity 3D for interaction with augmented reality models using depth_net.
+A Unity 3D demo for interaction with augmented reality models using depth_net.